-How to quickly set up Time Machine server on Ubuntu Server 12.04 without using extra repositories, unnecessary packages and redundant configuration.
-Backing up tested on OS X 10.6 Snow Leopard and OS X 10.8 Mountain Lion.
+How to quickly set up Time Machine server on Ubuntu Server 12.04/14.04 and Debian without using extra repositories, unnecessary packages and redundant configuration.
+Backing up tested on OS X 10.6 Snow Leopard, OS X 10.8 Mountain Lion, OS X 10.9 Mavericks and OS X 10.10 Yosemite.
+If you have a problem, you might find a solution in the comments section below the article.

 If you need to install a new drive, follow the guide on Ubuntu Help.